bihealth/sodar-core-legacy/docs/source/app_projectroles_basics.rst

 - Inviting people not yet using the site by email
 - Importing members from other projects (**NOTE:** disabled pending update)
 - Automated emailing of users regarding role changes
-- **TODO:** Mirroring user roles to/from an external projectroles-enabled site (will be added in SODAR Core v0.3)
+- Mirroring user roles to/from an external projectroles-enabled site

 .. note::
     Currently, only superusers can assign owner roles for top-level categories.